base-org/web/apps/base-docs/docs/building-with-base/guides/cross-chain-with-ccip.md

 :::info

-A deep-dive on the technical details of each component of the Risk Management Network is too much to cover in this guide, but if interested you can learn more by visiting the [Chainlink documentation](https://docs.chain.link/ccip/architecture#risk-management-network-contract).
+A deep-dive on the technical details of each of these components is too much to cover in this guide, but if interested you can learn more by visiting the [Chainlink documentation](https://docs.chain.link/ccip/architecture).

 :::